Skip to main content

 }

-If you need to call the API in both regions, include both resource identifiers when authorizing.
+If you need to call the API in both partitions, include both resource identifiers when authorizing.
 The resulting token will be valid for both.

-The API is deployed in multiple regions.
-Choose the region where your sites are hosted:
+The API is served per data partition.
+Choose the partition where your sites are hosted:

 Include the resource identifier(s) in the resource parameter when authorizing to bind the token to the API.